subinabid/blog/_posts/2019-07-02-badminton.md

 |Voltric 0.7 DG Slim|3U|Li-Ning No7|25 lbs|Racket setup feels better than before|
 |Voltric 0.7 DG Slim|3U|BG 65|25 lbs|Back to Basic Strings|

-All Items are from [Yonex](http://yonex.com/) except the latest strings from Li-ning For those who are new to badminton, 3U is heavier than 5U.
+All Items are from [Yonex](http://yonex.com/) except the latest strings from Li-ning.
+For those who are new to badminton, 3U is heavier than 5U.

 ### For those who are trying to buy their first racket